Defiant Biden Doubles Down on Afghan Withdrawal: ‘I Stand Squarely Behind My Decision’

 Advocates for the interpreters, translators, drivers, security guards and fixers who risked their lives to support U.S. troops and embassy personnel in the country in exchange for SIV eligibility told The Daily Beast that Biden’s contention was extremely dubious.

-The scene in Kabul one day after the Taliban seized the city further undercut the notion that Afghans were adopting a ‘wait and see’ approach to the government’s collapse.
-Early Monday, video footage at Kabul’s international airport showing panicked Afghans desperately trying to grab onto the exterior of an outbound American military jet hours after the nation’s president, Ashraf Ghani, fled the country.
+The scene in Kabul one day after the Taliban seized the city further undercut the notion that Afghans were adopting a "wait and see" approach to the government’s collapse.
+Early Monday, video footage at Kabul’s international airport showed panicked Afghans desperately trying to grab onto the exterior of an outbound American military jet hours after the nation’s president, Ashraf Ghani, fled the country.

 At least seven people were reported dead amid the turmoil, some having fallen from airborne planes.